jkunimune/Map-Projections/README.md

 * `src/app/MapExplainer.java` &ndash; Generate an HTML blurb outlining and displaying every map projection.
 * `src/app/MapConverter.java` &ndash; Generate a bunch of maps in one projection from a bunch of input images.

-To run these, you’ll need to install some additional dependencies; you can get them as `.jar` files:
+To run these, you’ll need to install some dependencies in addition to JavaFX as mentioned above; you can get them as `.jar` files:

 * [Apache Commons Mathematics Library](http://commons.apache.org/proper/commons-math/download_math.cgi) (you can just download and unzip the whole thing)
 * [Java Tools for Experimental Mathematics "ellipticFunctions" package](http://www3.math.tu-berlin.de/jtem/downloads.html) (you only need "ellipticFunctions.jar" and "mfc.jar")